Bradford City stadium fire: Treatment of casualties and Burns Research Unit

-The Bradford Burns Unit was set up by Professor David Sharpe after he received many of the victims following the fire.
+The Bradford Burns Unit was set up by David Sharpe after he received many of the victims following the fire.
 As he received the injured at Bradford Royal Infirmary he was able to call upon 10% of the UK's population of plastic surgeons.
 It was during this treatment that Sharpe began to develop the Bradford Sling, which applies even pressure across sensitive areas.
 The sling is now used internationally in the treatment of burns.

 Immediately after the fire, Sharpe planned and treated the injuries of over 200 individuals, with many experimental treatments being used.
 Matthew Wildman, aged 17 at the time of the fire, commented that "I must have had five different experiments carried out on me with all sorts of new techniques for skin grafts and I had potions injected into me that helped my face repair naturally over time."

 On the 25th anniversary of the fire, the University of Bradford established the United Kingdom's largest academic research centre in skin sciences as an extension to its plastic surgery and burns research unit.

 Inquiry, inquest and legal action

 Popplewell Inquiry

-The inquiry into the disaster, chaired by Sir Oliver Popplewell and known as the Popplewell Inquiry, led to the introduction of new legislation to improve safety at the UK's football grounds.
+The inquiry into the disaster, chaired by Oliver Popplewell and known as the Popplewell Inquiry, led to the introduction of new legislation to improve safety at the UK's football grounds.
 Among the main outcomes of the inquiry were the banning of new wooden grandstands at all UK sports grounds, the immediate closure of other wooden stands deemed unsafe and the banning of smoking in other wooden stands.

 At the time of the disaster, many stadiums had perimeter fencing between the stands and the pitch to prevent incidents of football hooliganism – particularly pitch invasions – which were rife during the 1980s.
 The main stand at Bradford was not surrounded by fencing, and therefore most of the spectators in it could escape onto the pitch.
 However, the turnstiles were locked and none of the stadium staff were present to unlock them, leaving no escape through the normal entrances and exits.
 Most of the fans who took this escape route were killed or seriously injured.
 Fans in the next stand (the "Bradford End") pulled down the fence separating them from the pitch.